conf-anonymous-273/S2CG-Agent/rebuttal/README.md

 | CWE-295_author_2.py | The OpenSSL Context creation process did not trigger an exception path |
 | CWE-611_sonar_2.py  | XML parsing does not combine input file                      |

+Due to time constraints, we promise to conduct a more in-depth analysis of failure cases.

 ## 3.Statistical testing (Reviewer A-Issue/C-Issue)

 We conducted statistical testings (p-value and effect size), and the results showed that there were significant differences between S²CG-Agent and baselines in almost all metrics (p<0.05).